-Here are my top picks for fun things to do in Astoria, including nearby Warrenton:
+Don't miss all the fun things to do in Astoria, including nearby Warrenton, when stopping by.

-A visit to the Astoria Column includes both great views and interesting history.
-Not only will you be treated to a magnificent view of the town, the river, and the Astoria-Megler bridge, you'll be able to see Cape Disappointment, Youngs Bay, Saddle Mountain, Mount St. Helens, and Mount Hood (weather permitting).
-You can enjoy these views from the hill, or after climbing an internal spiral staircase up to the top of the Astoria Column.
-The Astoria Column is quite interesting in its own right.
-A story of the region's history is told in murals that winds up the structure.
-Events depicted include the arrival of Lewis and Clark and the initial establishment of Astoria as a fur trading center in 1811.
+A visit to the Astoria Column includes great views and a history of the area.
+You'll be treated to a magnificent view of the town, the river, and the Astoria-Megler bridge, and also be able to see Cape Disappointment, Youngs Bay, Saddle Mountain, Mount St. Helens, and Mount Hood.
+Enjoy these views from the hill, or after climbing an internal spiral staircase, at the top of the Astoria Column.

-Astoria and the nearby town of Warrenton put on a variety of festivals throughout the year, drawing visitors from around the region for events focused on food, sailing, the arts, and more.
+Astoria and the nearby town of Warrenton put on a variety of annual festivals throughout the year, drawing visitors from around the region for events focused on food, sailing, the arts, and more.

 - Astoria-Warrenton Crab Seafood and Wine Festival (April)